pvlib/pvlib-python/docs/sphinx/source/variables_style_rules.rst

    :widths: 5, 5
    :stub-columns: 1

-For an definition and further help on symbols and units refer to the following sources:
+For a definition and further explanation on the variables, common symbols and units refer to the following sources:

 * `Reference Variable List by PVPMC <https://pvpmc.sandia.gov/resources/variable-list/>`_